RedByte1337/GraphSpy/README.md

 	* List Users, Groups, Applications, Devices, Conditional Access Policies, ...
 * Cleaner exception handling
 	* While this should not have any direct impact on the user, edge cases might currently throw exceptions to the GraphSpy output instead of handling them in a cleaner way.

+# Sponsors

+Do you or your organization want to be featured as a key sponsor of this project here, or even mentioned within GraphSpy itself?
+Or do you just like GraphSpy and want to support my work?

+Please check out my [Sponsor page](https://github.com/sponsors/RedByte1337).

+_If you do not have the means to sponsor, but you still want to show your gratitude, feel free to add a star instead._ ⭐

 # Credits